 Freddie the Frog and the Bass Clef Monster by Sharon Burch (2nd Adventure: Bass Clef Monster) by Sharon Burch

 P.S.
-If I had to do it again, I don’t know if would not purchase the Freddie the Frog books again simply for the fact that the way they teach note names is in a different way than I do.
-It doesn’t exactly fit with the landmark approach but it’s still a fun story for students who know their note names already.
+If I had to do it again, I don’t know if I would purchase the Freddie the Frog books again simply for the fact that the way they teach note names is in a different way than I do.
+It doesn’t exactly fit with the landmark approach, but it’s still a fun story for students who know their note names already.

 Gershwin’s Rhapsody in Blue by Anna Harwell Celenza